-The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under the Package Travel, Package Holidays and Package Tours Regulations 1992 for Glasscastle Ltd., and in the event of their insolvency, protection is provided for the following:
+The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under The Package Travel and Linked Travel Arrangements Regulations 2018 for Glasscastle Ltd. membership number 5361, and in the event of their insolvency, protection is provided for the following:

-1, 2 and 3 provides for a refund in the event you have not yet travelled.
-1 and 3 provides for repatriation.
-Please note that bookings made outside the UK are only protected by ABTOT when purchased directly with Glasscastle Ltd..
+ABTOT cover provides for a refund in the event you have not yet travelled or repatriation if you are abroad.
+Please note that bookings made outside the EEA are only protected by ABTOT when purchased directly with Glasscastle Ltd.

 Passports, visas and vaccinations